In the field of business co-operation we offer the following services for companies:

 "Wirtschaftsimpulse durch Forschung"

-As part of the co-operation between the Austrian Economic Chambers and TU Wien, we offer the "Wirtschaftsimpulse durch Forschung" ("economic impulses through research") event series: Here, we present the know-how of TU Wien on current R&D developments and demonstrate the possibilities for co-operation between companies and TU Wien institutes.
+As part of the co-operation between the Austrian Economic Chambers, opens an external URL in a new window and TU Wien, we offer the "Wirtschaftsimpulse durch Forschung" ("economic impulses through research") event series: Here, we present the know-how of TU Wien on current R&D developments and demonstrate the possibilities for co-operation between companies and TU Wien institutes.

 Information events for companies